marklogic/marklogic-contentpump/CONTRIBUTING.md

 ##<a name="issue"></a>Issue/Bug Report or Feature Request

-If you found a bug or ran into any issue in MLCP or Hadoop Connecotr or the documentations of these products, you can help us by submitting an issue to [GitHub Issue Tracker]().
+If you found a bug or ran into any issue in MLCP or Hadoop Connector or the documentations of these products, you can help us by submitting an issue to [GitHub Issue Tracker]().
 You are also welcome to submit a pull request with a fix for the issue you filed.

 If you would like to request a new feature, please submit an issue to [GitHub Issue Tracker]().
 If you would like to implement a new feature then first create a new issue and discuss it with one of our project maintainers.